guan404ming/electron/docs/breaking-changes.md

 `BrowserWindow.IsVisibleOnAllWorkspaces()` will now return false on Linux if the window is not currently visible.

+### Removed: `null` value for `session` property in `ProtocolResponse`

+This deprecated feature has been removed.

+Previously, setting the `ProtocolResponse.session` property to `null` would create a random independent session.
+This is no longer supported.

+Using single-purpose sessions here is discouraged due to overhead costs;
+however, old code that needs to preserve this behavior can emulate it by creating a random session with `session.fromPartition(some_random_string)` and then using it in `ProtocolResponse.session`.

 ## Planned Breaking API Changes (36.0)

 ### Utility Process unhandled rejection behavior change